HOA Resolution vs. Amendment

 The Role of an HOA Community Manager

-HOA Community Managers have two primary responsibilities: to carry out policies set by the Board and to manage the Homeowners Association’s daily operations.
+The role of an HOA Community Manager encompasses two primary responsibilities: to carry out policies set by the Board and to manage the Homeowners Association’s daily operations.

 What is an HOA manager?

 An HOA (Homeowners Association) Manager is responsible for overseeing the day-to-day operations of a community association, which typically includes managing the community’s finances, enforcing rules and regulations, and addressing resident concerns.
 They work with the HOA Board of Directors to create and implement policies, manage maintenance and repairs, and organize community events.
-Community Managers are typically employed by a professional HOA management company, but occasionally the HOA Manager is an employee of the community association.
+A professional HOA management company typically employs Community Managers, but occasionally, the HOA Manager is an employee of the community association.

 Manager Responsibilities